Pekaway/VAN_PI/Node-RED/readme.md

 ## Wifi Relay

-VanPi Supports Tasmota and Shelly Relays.
-This flow takes care of this.
+VanPi supports Tasmota and Shelly relays.
+This flow takes care of switching the relays and displaying names and statis on the dashboard.

 ## Dimmer Controller

-Our Dimmy PCB can be connected via Mqtt or directly via I2C.
+The VanPi Dimmy PCB can be connected via Mqtt or directly via I2C.
 This flow provides the control of the actual mosfets.

 ## Daly BMS

 Here the communication to the Daly BMS is controlled.
 All request frames are sent and the data is received and written to the global variables.

-## HeaterControls + MaxxFann
+## HeaterControls + MaxxFan

 The HeaterControls are placed as a layer above the actual heater and control the main functions.
 At the same time, the connection to other points (API, touch display, etc.) is established.

-The Maxxfan is also controlled and evaluated here.
+The MaxxFan is also controlled and evaluated here.
 For this, there is a tutorial on how to control the MaxxFan with the help of an Arduino and a program from us.
 Unfortunately there are still problems with the serial connection.

 ## Heater Autoterm